raghavareddykalli/Basics_of_DevOps_Roadmap/Week1/Day4.md

 - AWS Account
 - EC2 Instance already created (preferably Linux)
-- Key Pair (`.pem` file) downloaded
+- The Key Pair (`.pem` file) was downloaded

 ### Using AWS Console (UI)
 1. Go to **EC2 Dashboard** → Select running instance.
 2. Click on **Connect**.
-3. Use browser-based shell to connect.
+3. Use a browser-based shell to connect.
 4. Execute basic commands (`touch filename`, `ls`) to verify login.

 ### Using Terminal (CLI)